ZuckermanLab/Bayesian_ITC/README.md

 Notebook for Bayesian analysis of isothermal titration calorimetry using a two-step binding model

 ## Manifest
 The project includes a jupyter notebook `bayesian_itc_notebook.ipynb` for modeling of ITC data, as well as a module `itcfunctions.py` of required functions for the model.
+We have additionally included the twelve isotherms that were used in Estelle et al. in the isotherm_data, in both the un-processed form of .itc files that can be read by Origin or Nitpic, and csv files of integrated heats, injection volumes and initial concentrations.

 ## Requirements
 - Python 3.4+